 The next major milestone followed in December 2019 with the announcement of an open landscape architecture ideas competition ‘Gera: Freiraum Mitte’ for the design and realisation of the green space and squares in front of the KuK and city museum.
-The jury will convene soon, after which the designs will be exhibited to the public.
+19 entries were examined and evaluated by a jury in May 2020.

 The prize-winning design by Grieger Harzer landscape architects draws its strength from a ‘green heart’ that extends to the north and south.
 A diamond- shaped stone grid reaches right up to the buildings on all sides, erasing the usual boundaries between traffic and green space.
 At the same time, the diagonal pattern links and mediates between the disparate neighbours and is versatile in its use, accommodating functions and greenery.
 A new, transparent frame structure serves as an urban stage and meeting place with open, stepped seating and introduces a new sense of scale to the square in front of the KuK Culture and Congress Centre.
 The project gives Gera’s Neue Mitte a new identity that is playful and attractive and has the potential to become a new magnet and scene of urban life in Gera’s city centre.